juriad/advent2022/README.md

 I was worried that I will need some parsing but simple comparison of fixed (sub-)strings was enough.
 Propagating the `size` up the tree turned out to be a good idea which made the final searches easy.

+## Day 8 - Nial

+Nial is an array processing language.
+It is easier to use than BQN because its script uses regular characters.
+It does not have such advanced operators.
+Sometimes it gave errors that were hard to read - I resorted to rewriting the offending line.
+The comments do not work as I would expect - it looks like they somehow affect the lines before/after.

+I liked the first tasks; it was an easy application of maximum to a 2D array.
+The second task forced me to write a new operator which was fun.

 # Lists

 ## Language pool